Nigerian Forces Killed 12 Peaceful Protesters, Amnesty Says

 Demonstrations and gunfire were also reported in several other Nigerian cities, including the capital city, Abuja.

-That has failed to satisfy demonstrators, who now demand more widespread reforms to end human rights abuses committed by security forces and pervasive government corruption.

-Nigeria has massive oil wealth and is one of Africa’s largest economies, but many of its more than 200 million people face high poverty levels and lack basic services — because of rampant graft, according to rights groups.
+Though Nigeria has massive oil wealth, and is one of Africa’s largest economies, many of its more than 200 million people face high levels of poverty and lack basic services — because of rampant graft, according to rights groups.

-The protests drew increased international attention after videos were posted on social mediain which gunfire was heard echoing over protesters as they sang the national anthem at the Lekki toll plaza in the darkness Tuesday night.
+The protests drew increased international attention after videos were posted on social mediain which gunfire could be heard echoing over protesters as they sang the national anthem at the Lekki toll plaza in the darkness Tuesday night.

 It’s not clear in the videos who was firing, but many agree with the Amnesty report that Nigeria’s military is responsible.
 U.N.
 High Commissioner for Human Rights Michelle Bachelet said “there is little doubt that this was a case of excessive use of force, resulting in unlawful killings with live ammunition, by Nigerian armed forces.”